AED

 "The AED will do everything"

-No. The AED does one thing: analyzes rhythm and delivers shock if indicated.
+No. Which means the AED does one thing: analyzes rhythm and delivers shock if indicated.
 You do the rest — CPR, calling 911, managing the scene, rotating compressors so quality doesn't degrade.

 "Pads go on the nipples"

-No. Upper right, lower left.
+No. Practically speaking, upper right, lower left.
 On the chest wall, not breast tissue.

 "I'll just do compressions, someone else will get the AED"